-The Toronto Maple Leafs were looking for a new face of the franchise during the 2016 NHL Draft and got just that in Auston Matthews with the top pick.
-The fresh 19-year-old lived up to all the hype, scoring 40 goals (including an NHL-best 32 at even strength) and 69 points.
+With the first-overall pick at the 2016 NHL Draft, the Toronto Maple Leafs were looking for a new face of the franchise and got just that in Auston Matthews.
+The 19-year-old lived up to all the hype, scoring 40 goals (including an NHL-best 32 at even strength) and 69 points.

 2. Evgeni Malkin – Pittsburgh Penguins – 2006-07

-Also of note, this was the same season that Pittsburgh Penguins teammate Sidney Crosby won his first Hart Memorial award.
+Also of note, this was the same season that Malkin’s new teammate, Sidney Crosby, won his first Hart Memorial award.
 Of course, those two would go on to become one of the best duos in NHL history, winning plenty of hardware and a few Stanley Cup titles.

 1. Alex Ovechkin – Washington Capitals – 2005-06

-Ovechkin racked up 52 goals and 106 points on the year, narrowly edging out Sidney Crosby’s 102 points for the rookie lead that season.
+Ovechkin racked up 52 goals and 106 points on the year, narrowly edging out Sidney Crosby’s 102 points for the rookie lead.
 Since then, no rookie has reached the century mark for points or the 50-goal plateau.
 At this point, there may not be a rookie like Ovechkin for a long time.